 Assess your data center security flaws before bad guys do!

-Those days are gone where you rely on an annual or quarterly penetration test results.
+Those days are gone where you rely on annual or quarterly penetration test results.
 In the current era, you need an automated breach attack simulation (BAS), continuous assets scanning, and, of course, protection.

 Thanks to the following tools, which let you simulate the real attack against your data center so you can review the results and take action.
 The best part is some of the tools that allow you to automate the action.